dsaini64/my-peer-advisor/README.md

 cd data/dummy
 ```

-Then run the following command
+then run the following command
 ```sh
 mongorestore dump
 ```

-If you want to use a different name for your database, instead run
+if you want to use a different name for your database, instead run
 ```sh
 mongorestore --db alternative_db_name dump/alpha/
 ```